 You could say an abundance mindset is positive while a scarcity mindset is negative, but there's a bit more to it than that.

-Abundance mindset is optimism.
-It is a focus on the positive aspects with the decision that the good will win out over the bad.
-It is not ignorance to the bad, it is instead a choice to focus on what's good while using that to direct decisions.
+The abundance mindset is optimistic.
+It focuses on the positive aspects with the decision that the goodwill win out over the bad.
+It is not ignorance to the bad; instead, it is a choice to focus on what's good while using that to direct decisions.

 Instead, you can have many great relationships, none of which have to take from the other.